How to Wholesale Real Estate: A Step-By-Step Guide to Becoming a Successful Real Estate Wholesaler

 Make the seller an offer that will work for both of you.
 This means the seller receives a price at closing that they are happy with and you buy the property cheap enough that you can assign your contract for a profit.
 That’s a win-win agreement.

 In today’s competitive market, you may have to offer the seller a higher price than your competitors, in order to get the property locked up.
-This means taking less of an assignment fee in order to get the deal done.
-Don’t be discouraged by this.
-It’s the adjustment that you have to make in a seller’s market.
+This means taking less of an assignment fee.
 Since your contracts are such short term agreements, you’ll be able to make a quick check and move on, even if you do have to pay a higher price.

 Follow Up with Sellers